bibleexchange/courses/homiletics-2/en/3202_difference-between-textual-and-topical-sermons.md

-# Examples of the treatment of the text
+### Examples of textual and topical sermons

-All of the following examples use John 3:16 as their text.
+Both of the following examples use John 3:16 as their text.

-**John 3:16**—For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
+> **John 3:16**—For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.

-## The textual sermon
+#### The textual sermon

 1. For God so loved the world
 2. That he gave his only begotten Son